libgit2/pygit2/docs/install.rst

   http://libgit2.github.com

-Also, make sure you have Python 2.6+ installed together with the Python development headers.
+Also, make sure you have Python 2.7 or 3.2+ installed together with the Python development headers.

 When those are installed, you can install pygit2: